Undergraduate Research Incentive Program

 - fulfill weekly hours agreed upon at the time of hire

-- submit a thorough Undergraduate Research Incentive Program Report Form along with a 500-word abstract
+- submit a thorough Undergraduate Research Incentive Program Report Form (PDF) along with a 500-word abstract

 The responsible faculty member fosters a meaningful research experience and evaluates performance at the end of each semester.
 To the extent possible, URIP funds will be deployed to maximize the distribution of student/faculty participants.